DNA: Proximal Policy Optimization with a Dual Network Architecture

 \section{The Noise Properties of Value Learning and Policy Gradient}

-Here we examine the noise properties of the loss functions for policy gradient and value learning and show that policy gradient has a much higher noise level than value learning.
+Here we examine the noise properties of the policy gradient and value learning tasks and show that the policy gradient has a much higher noise level than value learning.
 This implies different challenges in the optimization problem.
-Specifically, that policy should be learned with a larger mini-batch size than value learning and that return estimates should be adapted appropriately.
+Specifically, that policy should be learned with a much larger mini-batch size than value learning and that return estimates should be adapted appropriately.